26 Jan Best Practices After “Average Position” – Google Ads Search Impression Share Metrics Explained

 Google Ads removed average position in September 2019.
 And whenever there’s a removal of a metric, advertisers want to understand the why behind removal- especially if it was a useful metric.

 Google explains the removal by citing that average position resulted in runaway rising CPCs, and the removal attempts to curtail quickly rising CPCs.
 This is likely true because it’s become much harder for gung-ho advertisers to vie for the number one average position.
-If they want the number one position, they also have to aim for absolute top impression share and rate.
+If they want the number one position, they also have to aim for absolute top Google Ads search impression share and rate.

 We’ve developed some clear best practices when it comes to optimizing your campaigns after Google eliminated average position six months ago.
 But first, it’s important to recap some of the most important competitive metrics in Google Ads: